Tom Thumb: History

 Tom was mentioned by James Field in Coryat's Crudities (1611): "Tom Thumbe is dumbe, until the pudding creepe, in which he was intomb'd, then out doth peepe."
 The incident of the pudding was the most popular in connection with the character.
 It is alluded to in Ben Jonson's masque of the Fortunate Isles: "Thomas Thumb in a pudding fat, with Doctor Rat."

 Richard Johnson's History may have been in circulation as early as this date because the title page woodblock in the 1621 edition shows great wear.
 Johnson himself makes it clear in the preface that Tom was long known by "old and young...
 Bachelors and Maids... and Shepheard and the young Plow boy".

 Tom's tale was reprinted countless times in Britain, and was being sold in America as early as 1686.
-A metrical version was published in 1630 entitled Tom Thumbe, His Life and Death: Wherein is declared many Maruailous Acts of Manhood, full of wonder, and strange merriments: Which little Knight liued in King Arthurs time, and famous in the Court of Great Brittaine.
-The book was reprinted many times, and two more parts were added to the first around 1700.
-The three parts were reprinted many times.
+A metrical version in three parts (part one published in 1630; parts two and three added around 1700) was also reprinted many times.